Rainbow Saturation

-We note that for each $\F^{(i)}$, all graphs in the set have the same order.
-We let the order of the graphs in $\F^{(i)}$ be denoted by $h_i$.
-For reasons that will become apparent later, we let
+We note that not each graph in $\F^{(i)}$ has the same order.
+For reasons that will become apparent later, we let $h=|H|$ and write $n_i$ in a slightly strange (but later useful) form as

 By construction of the family $\F^{(i)}|_{i=0}^k$, we have that $\F^{(k)}$ contains a bipartite graph.
 Since $H$ is even-cycle-free, such a bipartite graph $B \in \F^{(k)}$ must be a forest.
-By Proposition~\ref{treeprop}, there is a rainbow $B$-saturated graph on $n_k$ vertices with at most $cn_k$ edges, where $c$ is a constant that depends on $B$.
-We let $G^{(k)}$ be such a graph.
+We construct a rainbow-$\F^{(k)}$-saturated graph greedily as follows.
+Start with an empty graph on $n_k$ vertices.
+Clearly this graph is $\F^{(k)}$-free.
+While it is not rainbow-$\F^{(k)}$-saturated, we sequentially add edges that do not force any rainbow-copies of graphs in $\F^{(k)}$ until we arrive at a rainbow-$\F^{(k)}$-saturated graph\footnote{We note that adding edges in a different order may result in a different graph; any such graph will suffice.}.
+We call this graph $G^{(k)}$.
+Since $\F^{(k)}$ contains a forest $B$, Proposition~\ref{treepropex} guarantees that $G^{(k)}$ has at most $c'n_k$ edges, where $c'$ is a constant that depends only on $B$.